Crypto Currencies as an Asset Class

 Investing for Fun

-I think that fun is the biggest reason to invest in crypto.
+I think that fun is the biggest reason to invest in cryptocurrencies.
 If you are addicted to adrenaline and drama, this is the best community to hang around!
 Crypto market is the wild west with all kinds of folks who have different agendas.
-There are a lot of honest people but there but even them have their egoes attached to any important aspect of crypto assets.
-There is also a legion of con men and plain criminals who thrive in this space so your job is to guess who is who and put your money where your mouth is.
+There are a lot of honest people but there but even them have their egos attached to any important aspect of crypto assets.
+There is also a legion of con men and plain criminals who thrive in this space, so your job is to guess who is who and put your money where your mouth is.
 Fun is the only thing that you will get for sure if you decide to invest in the crypto assets.